Union Necrosis and Decline

 12 host plants

 Apple trees show unthrifty growth, abnormally high fruit set, and a dark necrotic line at the graft union when infected with tomato ringspot virus.
-The virus spreads via dagger nematodes in eastern North America and occasionally in the PNW.
+The virus spreads via dagger nematodes in eastern North America and occasionally in other regions.
 Plant virus-tested trees in disease-free sites.
 Roguing young orchards prevents further spread.

 Primary control is by planting virus-tested (and found to be free of all known viruses) trees and in sites that have no history of the disease.